 Email : firstname.lastname@example.org

-East Riding Leisure is reminding its members and customers that it is to reopen most of its Leisure Centres on Saturday, 25 July.
+East Riding Leisure reopened most of its Leisure Centres on Saturday, 25 July.

-East Riding Leisure Hornsea will not be reopening on that date, however, as redevelopment works continue on the site.
-East Riding Leisure South Cave will reopen on Monday, 27 July.
+East Riding Leisure Hornsea did not reopen on that date, however, as redevelopment works continue on the site.
+East Riding Leisure South Cave reopened on Monday, 27 July.

 Customers will find many differences when they return, in order to protect their health and wellbeing, and that of the staff.

 In the first phase of reopening, the Centres will offer gym, casual swimming (where appropriate) and classes only, and these will have to be pre-booked.
-East Riding Leisure South Holderness will reopen its swimming pool only at this stage.
+East Riding Leisure South Holderness has reopened its swimming pool only at this stage.